CaringalML/OCR-Processing-Pipeline-Using-AWS-Batch-Serverless-Architecture-/EDIT_FUNCTIONALITY.md

 - This helps distinguish between system-processed and user-modified content

 ### 4. Partial Updates
-- Users can update just `refinedText`, just `formattedText`, or both
+- Users can update `refinedText`, `formattedText`, `metadata`, or any combination
 - At least one field must be provided in the request

+### 5. Metadata Editing
+- Edit document metadata including title, author, publication, year, description, and tags
+- Metadata changes are stored in the metadata table and tracked in edit history
+- Original metadata values are preserved on first edit
+- Metadata updates are independent of text updates

 ## Implementation Details